tianon/docker-postgres-upgrade/README.md

 # `pg_upgrade`, Docker style

+(Source for this image is available at [https://github.com/tianon/docker-postgres-upgrade](https://github.com/tianon/docker-postgres-upgrade).)

 Tags of this image are of the format `OLD-to-NEW`, where `OLD` represents the version of PostgreSQL you are _currently_ running, and `NEW` represents the version of PostgreSQL you would like to upgrade to.

 In order to get good performance, it is recommended to run this image with `docker run image --link` (see [`pg_upgrade` documentation](https://www.postgresql.org/docs/9.5/static/pgupgrade.html) for more details).